openmrs/openmrs-book-developer-manual/Technology/getSetUp.md

 ### Set Up Maven

 Ensure that you have Maven installed and configured to support building OpenMRS software.
-You can use the instructions at: http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html
+You can use the instructions at [Maven in Five Minutes ](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)

 ### Download and Install

 It's time to install the SDK.
-Open up a terminal window or command line console and type the following (for the most recent instructions on using the SDK, see http://om.rs/sdk):
+Open up a terminal window or command line console and type the following (for the most recent instructions on using the SDK, see [OpenMRS SDK docs](https://wiki.openmrs.org/display/docs/OpenMRS+SDK)):

 ```mvn org.openmrs.maven.plugins:openmrs-sdk-maven-plugin:setup-sdk```